NTP Server General Questions

 I am already running NTP on a Linux general purpose server.
 Why do I need your network appliance?

-Further, these network time servers have convenient front panel time displays and controls.
+Further, these NTP servers have convenient front panel time displays and controls.
 They have remote management tools, like SNMP and an easy-to-use HTML interface you can operate from a conventional browser, anywhere on the net.
 The beauty of the many monitoring aspects of the Symmetricom dedicated time servers is the reliability and reporting features